benjtinsley/ttree/README.md

 The T Tree only has two front end actions, __add_task()__ and __access_task()__.
 The steps of which are defined:

 #### add_task(task_name: _string_=required, talent_name: _string_=optional) -> _void_
-1. Using pre-order recursive search, the tree fetches the Talent Node associated with `talent_name` given.
+1. Using in-order recursive search, the tree fetches the Talent Node associated with `talent_name` given.
     - If no talent node is found, a new talent node with rank 0 is created, and the number of total nodes is incremented.
 1. The current time of the tree is incremented.
 1. The talent node is then shifted to the left most position at its rank, denoting it has been accessed the most recently.